First Church in Albany (Reformed): Programs and services

-The church holds an hour-long service every Sunday morning, followed by Sunday school and an hour of coffee and conversation.
-In the summertime a drive-in service is held an hour before the regular service, and afterwards there is a "lemonade lull."
-During Advent and Lent there is an hour of music before regular services.
+The church holds an hour-long service every Sunday morning, followed by an hour of coffee and conversation.
+In the summertime a drive-in service is held, and afterwards there is a "lemonade lull."

-Every Monday and Wednesday, and the fourth Saturday, the church operates a food pantry.
+Every Monday and Wednesday the church operates a food pantry.
 Food and other grocery items made available to those in need are donated at services by members of the congregation.
 It is supplemented by special programs for children around the end-of-year holidays.
-During that time the church also provides meals for a men's homeless shelter run by Albany's churches and a Thanksgiving dinner for the local needy.
 Congregants also take part in the annual CROP walk for world hunger.

-There are several youth-oriented programs.
-In the summer First Church operates a one-week day camp for local children.
-The church's own youth group goes to an RCA camp in the Adirondacks for a week each summer, and twice a year does charitable work on a multiday trip outside the region with other church groups.
+For our children ages 9 - 12, the church offers the 9Up Ministry.
+Children come together while their families are in worship 3 out of 4 Sundays to work on liturgical art projects.
+They learn the seasons of the church, the importance of art in worship, and their responsibilities as members of a church congregation.

 Some support organizations use church facilities.
 Alcoholics Anonymous meets in the church parlor once a week.
-A local couples-counseling organization has an office in the church.

 The church supports some international efforts with special collections at Christmas and Easter.
-In collaboration with other RCA churches, First Church sponsors the missionary efforts of a couple who work with members of the Roma community in Eastern Europe.
-Another program that the church supports extensively is the Kibera Bone Jewellery project, which sells jewellery made from discarded bones by women in Kenya's largest slum.
+Along with other RCA churches, First Church supports Global Mission (RCA) who have partners world-wide providing ministry to people in need, relief in disaster areas, and community partnership with indigenous peoples.